rockettheme/docs/Docs/joomla/templates/voxel/demo_module_12.md

 ---
 title: Voxel: Recreating the Demo - Frontpage Article
-description: Your Guide to Recreating Elements of the Voxel Theme for Joomla
+description: Your Guide to Recreating Elements of the Voxel Template for Joomla
 breadcrumb: /joomla:Joomla/!templates:Templates/voxel:Voxel

 ---